Wire are the definitive post-punk band.

-We're now seeking supporters to help us complete the next stage of the film.
-We initially need financial support for the researching and sourcing of archive materials, and to shoot further interviews with key players in the Wire story.
+We're now seeking supporters to help us complete the final stage of the film.
+We need to complete the edit and dubbing theatre mix, and cover copyright clearances.

 We hope to draw together the international community of Wire fans, music documentary viewers and lovers of music and cutting-edge culture who would be fascinated to see inside a group of artists who continue to leave such a distinctive mark on modern music and culture.